thenexthub/Codira/docs/proposals/archive/ProgramStructureAndCompilationModel.rst

 * Provide code migration tools, like "rewrite rules" to update clients that use obsoleted and removed API.

-* Pure swift apps won't be able to use SPI (they just won't build), but mixed swift/C apps could (through the C parts, similar to using things like "extern int Z3fooi(int)" to access C++ mangled symbols from C today).
+* Pure language apps won't be able to use SPI (they just won't build), but mixed language/C apps could (through the C parts, similar to using things like "extern int Z3fooi(int)" to access C++ mangled symbols from C today).
 It will be straight-forward to write a binary verifier that cross references the NM output with the manifest file of the components it legitimately depends on.